Disney Junior – Live on Stage!: 2001-2011: The Playhouse Disney Era

-2011-2018: The Current Era
+2011-2018: The Disney Junior Era

 The show was renamed in March 2011, following the rebranding of Playhouse Disney to Disney Jr., replacing My Friends Tigger & Pooh with Jake and the Never Land Pirates.
 In January 2013, the show replaced both Handy Manny and Little Einsteins with Sofia the First and Doc McStuffins.

-2018-2025: The Disney Junior Play and Dance Era
+2018-2020: The Disney Junior Dance Party Era

 Disney Junior – Live on Stage! closed on September 1, 2018.
-On December 22, 2018, the Hollywood Studios version was replaced by a new show named Disney Junior Play and Dance! (formerly, Disney Junior Dance Party! in 2018–2020), featuring characters from Mickey and the Roadster Racers, Sofia the First (which was eventually replaced by Vampirina), Doc McStuffins, and The Lion Guard.
+On December 22, 2018, the Hollywood Studios version was replaced by a new show named Disney Junior Dance Party! in 2018–2020, featuring characters from Mickey and the Roadster Racers, Sofia the First (which was eventually replaced by Vampirina), Doc McStuffins, and The Lion Guard.

 On May 2, 2025, it was announced that Disney Junior Play and Dance! would be temporarily closed on May 25, 2025 and made way for a new DJ Dance Party, Get Animated! (until the final performance on September 1, 2025) in Animation Courtyard at Disney's Hollywood Studios, as part of Disney's Cool Kid Summer event.

-On July 22, 2025, it was announced that the show will returned on September 2, 2025, until it was the final performance on September 25, 2025, and along with the entire Animation Courtyard area, which will be permanently closed to make way for a new unnamed Disney Jr. show in a new land, The Walt Disney Studios Lot in 2026.
+On July 22, 2025, it was announced that the show will returned on September 2, 2025, until it was the final performance on September 25, 2025, and along with the entire Animation Courtyard area, which will be permanently closed to make way for Florida version of a new show, Disney Jr. Mickey Mouse Clubhouse Live!, themed to Mickey Mouse Clubhouse and the reboot in Stage 1 theater, which was became part of a new land, The Walt Disney Studios Lot, which will be open on May 26, 2026.